A DOCUMENTARY

 Planting Seeds for Future Events

-We hope this is the first of a series of events, expanding with other community members to understand DAPL's effect on our communities and begin mending relations.
+We hope this is the first of a film of events, expanding with other community members to understand DAPL's effect on our communities and begin mending relations.
 We believe a conversation with our leaders on the journey North & South Dakota and Standing Rock Nation went on during the DAPL/NO-DAPL conflict would provide an opening for healing in the community.

 – BE OUR PARTNER –